 The aim of the FGC service is to provide FGC to families where there are concerns in respect to safeguarding children, to allow families to develop their own strategies to keep children safe.
 The priority group of families are those where there is a child at risk of becoming looked after.

-The term of the contract will be for 12 months from the estimated start date of 27 May 2019.
-The Council may wish to extend the period of the contract on three further occasions each of 12 months until 27 May 2020, 27 May 2021, and up to 27 May 2022 respectively.
+The term of the individual contract will be for 12 months from the estimated start date of 27 May 2019.
+The Council may wish to extend the period of the contract on three further occasions each of 12 months until 27 May 2021, 27 May 2022, and up to 27 May 20232 respectively.

 The estimated total value of this contract is £280,000 over the maximum 48 months, this is based on £70,000 per annum.
 The requirement can fluctuate from year to year.
 There is no guarantee of value or volume of work to any particular Coordinator under this agreement.